arogyakoirala/destruction/README.md

 #### Run as background process:

-To run in background, use nohup: `nohup python -u dense_predict.py REPLACE_WITH_RUN_ID --cities aleppo,raqqa --model double > logfile_predict.out &`
+To run in background, [ensure that the python environment is loaded](#environment-setup) and then use nohup: `nohup python -u dense_predict.py REPLACE_WITH_RUN_ID --cities aleppo,raqqa --model double > logfile_predict.out &`

 This runs the command in the background and logs out all the ouput to `mwd/destruction/logfile_predict.out`.
 Make sure the logfile doesnt exist prior to this step, or use a differen name everytime.
 To monitor progress, you can simply review the last line on logfile.out